HeikoBlomenkamp/100-days-of-code/r1-log.md

 thinkjava.md: Added The Philosophy Behind the Book.
 Learned how to create definition lists & added those to a flashcard.

 ### R1D5
+thinkjava.md: Cleaned heading levels.
+Added 3 new subchapters of the Preface.
+Updated the dillinger.io transformation script.

+### R1D6